-TENDER NO. KP1/9AA-2/38/ICT/16-17 FOR PROVISION OF COMPREHENSIVE SUPPORT AND MAINTENANCE CONTRACT FOR XEROX HEAVY DUTY BILLING PRINTERS.
+TENDER NO. KP1/9AA-2/OT/88/ICT/16-17 FOR PROVISION OF SUPPORT AND MAINTENANCE FOR KENYA POWER TELE PRESENCE AND VIDEO CONFERENCING SYSTEM

 For more information, contact: